Hesselink strata in small characteristic and Lusztig-Xue pieces: Introduction

-The partition property of the coadjoint analogues of ${\rm LX}(\Delta)$ was established by Lusztig [\cite{L3}] and Xue [\cite{Xue1}] in all cases where $p={\rm char}(\k)$ equals the ratio of the squared lengths of long and short roots in $\Sigma$.
-In all other cases there is a $G$-equivariant bijection between $\NN(\g)$ and $\NN({\g}^*)$ which enables one to identify the nilpotent coadjoint orbits in $\g^*$ with nilpotent adjoint orbits in $\g$; see [\cite{PS}, Section~5.6].
+The partition property of the coadjoint analogues of ${\rm LX}(\Delta)$ was established by Lusztig [\cite{L3}] and Xue [\cite{Xue1}] in all cases where $G$ is a simple algebraic group and $p={\rm char}(\k)$ equals the ratio of the squared lengths of long and short roots in $\Sigma$.
+In all other cases there is a $G$-equivariant bijection between $\NN(\g)$ and $\NN({\g}^*)$ which enables one to identify the nilpotent coadjoint orbits and pieces of $\g^*$ with those of $\g$; see [\cite{PS}, Section~5.6].